 Foods decorated with cartoon characters are designed to appeal to young children.
 However they can be of poorer nutritional quality than standard foods.
 Extra sugar is often added to breakfast cereals, yogurts and desserts to satisfy young children's preference for sweet foods.
-Parents should be advised to check labels for the amount of added sugar and compare it with that in an adult equivalent product or choose a product from the baby aisle.
+Parents should be advised to check labels for the amount of added sugar and compare it with that in an adult equivalent product.